 CAST’s treatment programs for substance use disorders and addiction use the CAST alignment model (CAM).
 This helps you reconnect with your mental, emotional, and spiritual self and empowers you to change your life.

-This method of tackling problematic substance use is what makes the CAST treatment program unique.
+This method of tackling problematic substance abuse is what makes the CAST treatment program unique.
 At CAST, we utilize a comprehensive approach when treating drug and alcohol addiction.
 We approach the problem from all areas of your life in order to address and integrate your physical, emotional, and spiritual needs.

 Intensive Outpatient Program/Partial Hospitalization Program (IOP/PHP)